alxhill/alxhill.dev/topics/zizi.md

 ## 2023-07-25

 - Midnight breakthrough!
 Trained 5 epochs with pose conditioning and it's working surprisingly well.
 This would need much more training & much much higher resolution to be actually useful, but as a POC I'm pretty happy!
 Worth noting that this is also still all in pixel space, so we haven't done any encoding/decoding into a lower res latent space which would make higher resolution images possible.
 - Now trying out training at 512x512 resolution on an A6000 with 48GB RAM 🤑.
 And using better source images courtesy of Jake!
+- While the training run continues, I'm playing with stable diffusion's VAE & seeing what results we get.
+Pretty impressive overall - 48x fewer values and can recreate something close to the original image, although in this case the face is looking pretty poor.
+Presumably a well-trained VAE on exclusively zizi-like data would produce even better images (and due to the very limited content, potentially offer even better compression).

 ## 2023-07-24